 The decline in global trade after the financial crisis of 2008 and the subsequent economic slowdown resulted in a significant decline in demand for the seaborne transportation of products in containers, including for exports from China to Europe and the United States.
 Consequently, the cargo volumes and, especially, freight rates (i.e., the rates that liner companies charge to their clients) achieved by liner companies, which charter containerships from ship owners like us, declined sharply in the second half of 2011.
 They stabilized toward the end of 2012, remained at similar levels in 2013, but declined in 2014 and 2016 also due to a growing oversupply of containerships despite a short-lived recovery in the middle of 2015.
 In 2017, a rate recovery began, which was maintained throughout the year and the first half of 2018.
 The second half of 2018 and the beginning of 2019 saw a decline in containership charter rates mainly due to measured demand for goods because of the uncertainty surrounding the possibility of increased protectionist policies by governments worldwide.
 Rates made progress throughout 2019, although improvements were mostly weighted towards the larger size container segments.
 The COVID-19 pandemic had a major impact on containership rates, causing prolonged uncertainty in the markets through most of 2020.
 However, by the end of the year, rates reached ten-year highs.
 2021 and the first half of 2022 were strong periods for the containership markets, with rates exceeding average and median levels for the last 20 years, due in large part to logistical disruptions and firm trade demand in containership products.
 However, starting from the third quarter of 2022, containership rates began to gradually soften as a result of a slowdown in world economic activity, including waning demand for containership trade, alongside lower consumer activity due to inflationary pressures and the easing of logistical disruptions.
-Containership rates have slightly increased starting from December 2023 and so far in 2024 following the continued Houthi attacks on ships in the Red Sea and in the Gulf of Aden.
-However, strong supply growth in the next two years is likely to increase pressure in containerized trade.
+Containership rates remained elevated in 2024 following the continued Houthi attacks on ships in the Red Sea and in the Gulf of Aden.
+However, easing of such disruptions could result in lower freight rates and tonne-mile demand and in turn lower charter rates.
+In addition, the large orderbook will likely result in an increase of the world containership fleet over the next few years.
 These challenges may reduce demand for containership charters and may increase the likelihood of our customers being unable or unwilling to pay us contracted charter rates.
 The combination of the current surplus of containership capacity and the expected increase in the size of the world containership fleet over the next several years may make it difficult to secure substitute employment for our containerships if our counterparties fail to perform their obligations under the currently arranged time charters, and any new charter arrangements we are able to secure may be at lower rates.